pavel-palta/course-dbt/greenery/submissions/week2.md

 ---

-#### 1. Run the product snapshot model using dbt snapshot and query it in snowflake to see how the data has changed since last week.
+#### 1. Run the product snapshot model using dbt snapshot and query it in snowflake to see how the data has changed since last week

 Comparing the tables before the run and after the run the number of rows changed from 30 to 34.
 So 4 products have changed the inventory.